You are currently viewing NEXUS card: essential guide (2024)

 Terms and conditions apply.
 Flytrippers editorial opinion only.
 Financial institutions are not responsible for maintaining the content on this site.
 Please click "See More" to see most up-to-date information.

-The TD Aeroplan Visa Infinite Card has an amazing increased bonus.
+The TD Aeroplan Visa Infinite Card has an amazing enhanced bonus (not available on the bank’s website directly; you must use our link).

-Each adult should take advantage of their own welcome bonus to get more free travel.
+Each adult should take advantage of their own welcome bonus to get more free travel — and to get their own NEXUS credit.

 My NEXUS kit (photo credit: Andrew D’Amours/Flytrippers)